Our bakery has served as Healdsburg’s Bakery since 1923.

 2007 – Costeaux produces the feature attraction for the Celebrate Healdsburg 150 Years Event – a 5-tier sesquicentennial birthday cake for over 3,000 celebrants at the downtown plaza.
 For a second time, the bakery sweeps the Harvest Fair’s top Best of Show for French and specialty breads with many additional Gold Medals.

 2008 – Costeaux French Bakery is featured in Japan’s Wheat Club magazine, Northwest Airlines’ World Traveler and Modern Baking.
 Multigrain bread wins an unprecedented third year as Best of Show at the Harvest Fair.
 The Bakery wins the World’s Largest Tortilla and World’s Largest BLT contests in partnership with La Tortilla Factory.
-General William Seppi is honored with the Spirit of Sonoma award by the Sonoma County Economic Development Board.
+General Manager William Seppi is honored with the Spirit of Sonoma award by the Sonoma County Economic Development Board.

 2009 – Costeaux is awarded the 2009 National Retail Bakery of the Year by Modern Baking Magazine, representing the baking industry.
 Professional packaging for bread products is introduced further enhancing Costeaux’s positioning as a regional giant in the wholesale bread baking business.

 2014 – Press Democrat Readers select Costeaux as the Best Bakery in Sonoma County.